orianapresacan/CellVisionAI/ObjectDetection/YOLOv8/README.md

 Place training images in train/images and their corresponding annotation text files in train/labels.
 Do the same for validation data, placing images in val/images and annotations in val/labels.
 Ensure that each image has a corresponding text file with the same name (e.g., image1.jpg and image1.txt).

-Refer to data_division.txt from the GitHub repository for guidance on which data belongs in train and val.
+Refer to `data_division.txt` from the GitHub repository for guidance on which data belongs in train and val.

+I have provided the data in a ready-to-use folder.
+See the `data` directory.

 ### Add Configuration File
-Copy the `cell.yaml` file from the repository into your project directory.
+Copy the `cell.yaml` file from the repository and paste it into your project directory.
 Verify that the folder paths in `cell.yaml` are correct.

+You might need to modify a path in the settings file from the Ultralytics library.

 ## Train the YOLOv8 Model